Monday, September 29, 2008

 Taking Tilly's temperature

 Eyes open!
-This picture of Avery cracks me up--she looks like a little bunny:)
+This picture of Avery cracks me up--she looks like a little bunny with her hands like that:)

 Tilly opens her eyes too!

-Avery is always making the funniest faces-- if only we could snap them fast enough!
+Avery is always making the funniest faces-- if only we could snap pictures fast enough!

 Happy girls...